 Some proper training will be essential, so knowing and understanding how to handle the situation is just as crucial at this time.

 On the other hand, some Shiba Inus are better with adults cats rather than kittens.

 Either way, you can’t leave the two alone until you see the reaction and what happens.

-It will be very hard to figure out the exact situation, and that’s why monitoring is a priority at this time.
+It will be very hard to figure out the exact situation, which is why monitoring is a priority.

 It’s quite problematic to leave them unguarded, as it can end up being more of a problem than anything else, so try to consider all of that as much as possible.